 Risks Of Wireless Insecurity

 The advent of wireless computing and the massive processing power available within portable devices provides organizations with an unprecedented ability to provide flexible computing services on-demand to enable business initiatives.
 While functionality is being rapidly adopted, the process complicates the ability of IT departments to control their own Intranets and enforce their own standards.
-Where the high performance computers of yesterday required a dedicated room and special environmental controls, today’s computers arrive via a visitor’s pocket or traveling employee’s notebook, and require no hard-wired connections to reach the corporate Intranet.
+Where the high-performance computers of yesterday required a dedicated room and special environmental controls, today’s computers arrive via a visitor’s pocket or traveling employee’s notebook, and require no hard-wired connections to reach the corporate Intranet.

-With this great mobile computing power and flexibility comes major risk.
+With this great mobile computing power and flexibility comes a major risk.
 War driving can enable hackers to obtain unauthorized access to corporate resources and proprietary intellectual property.
 The login credentials of legitimate wireless users can be sniffed or cracked.
 Malicious insiders can move throughout an enterprise network with impunity via sessions with insecure wireless access points.

 The consequences of these risks are significant.
 We have seen spammers and phishers leverage open access points to send unsolicited and malicious electronic mail in stealth mode.
 Worms are introduced through a new infection vector.
 Customer lists and account numbers are routinely downloaded to portable devices.
 Enterprise databases are accessed and modified by unauthorized users.